eyalzus12/SwiffCheese/README.md

-A C# library for exporting swf shapes using ImageSharp and SwfLib.
+A C# library for converting SWF shapes to SVG.

 Does not support most DefineShape4-only features, besides focal radient fill.